esausilva/synology-photos-slideshow-api/README.md

 - Scheduled jobs to download a new set of photos in the background, configurable to run every X number of days.
 This is because the current process is to manually call the download endpoint, and I'd like to automate this process to run once a week.
 - Have SignalR to notify the client when a new set of photos is available.
 A predecessor to this is to have the background job feature mentioned above completed.
-- Have a "permanent photos" folder that will not be cleaned by the "download photos" endpoint.
+- Have a "permanent photos" folder that will not be cleaned by the `Download Photos` endpoint.
 This is to allow me to upload photos manually from my phone or computer and have them be available to the slideshow application.
 Say we recently took a trip and I want to display photos from that trip alongside the randomly selected photos.
 These photos will be available until manual deletion.
-  - For this to work, the volume mapping is required, so I have access to the slides folder from the NAS device, and use Synology Files on my phone to upload the photos, or DSM from the computer browser.
+  - For this to work, the volume mapping to `/app/slides` is required, so I have access to the slides folder from the NAS device and use Synology Files on my phone to upload the photos, or DSM from the computer browser.
 - What else?
 Will see...

 ## Client App

 Not yet created.
 I will post an update and a link to the repo once it's ready.

-It will be a web app, so I can access it on a Raspberry Pi and have it on my kitchen/dining area counter.
+It will be a web app, so I can access it on a Raspberry Pi and have it on my kitchen/dining counter area.